Protractor vs. Selenium: A Comparative Analysis of Testing Frameworks

 On the flip side, Selenium distinguishes itself with its broad application across several web technologies and its adaptability.
 Many testers and companies like it because of its strong WebDriver API, wide browser compatibility, and support for different programming languages.
 Extensive testing scenarios find Selenium even more appealing due to its scalability with Selenium Grid and cross-browser testing capabilities.

-Protractor may not be as useful for non-Angular projects, even though it provides efficient experience for Angular applications.
+Protractor may not be as useful for non-Angular projects, even though it provides an efficient experience for Angular applications.
 Selenium offers a versatile and extensively supported solution appropriate for a wide range of applications, even if it may require more manual synchronization and maybe a more complicated setup.

 In the end, the choice should be based on the characteristics of your application, the particulars of your testing plan, and the experience of your testing staff.
 You may choose the framework that best fits your project objectives and guarantees successful test automation by comparing the features, benefits, and drawbacks of the two.